designgenius31/requirement-analysis/README.md

 ---

 In summary, Requirement Analysis acts as the **blueprint** for software development — guiding teams toward building the right product, the right way, for the right users.

+## Key Activities in Requirement Analysis

+The Requirement Analysis phase involves several structured activities designed to understand, document, and validate what the system should do.
+Each activity contributes to ensuring that the software solution meets user needs and business objectives.

+Here are the five key activities:

+- **1. Requirement Gathering**
+  This is the process of **collecting information from stakeholders** about what they need and expect from the system.
+  It involves identifying user goals, business objectives, and system constraints.
+Common techniques include surveys, questionnaires, brainstorming sessions, and document reviews.

+- **2. Requirement Elicitation**
+  Elicitation focuses on **actively engaging stakeholders** to extract detailed and accurate requirements.
+  Techniques such as interviews, focus groups, observations, and workshops are used to uncover both **explicit needs** (what users say) and **implicit needs** (what users might not express directly).

+- **3. Requirement Documentation**
+  After gathering and eliciting requirements, they must be **organized and documented** in a clear, structured format.
+  Documentation ensures that all requirements are traceable, measurable, and understandable by both technical and non-technical team members.
+  Examples include Software Requirement Specification (SRS) documents, user stories, and use case diagrams.

+- **4. Requirement Analysis and Modeling**
+  This step involves **analyzing the gathered requirements** to identify dependencies, conflicts, or inconsistencies.
+  Models such as **use case diagrams**, **data flow diagrams (DFDs)**, or **entity-relationship diagrams (ERDs)** are created to visualize system behavior and data interactions.
+  The goal is to translate user needs into precise, implementable specifications.

+- **5. Requirement Validation**
+  The final step ensures that the documented requirements are **accurate, complete, consistent, and aligned** with stakeholder goals.
+  Validation may include reviews, walkthroughs, and prototyping sessions to confirm that the requirements reflect real user needs and business priorities.

+---

+Together, these activities ensure that the development team builds a product that is **well-understood, feasible, and valuable** to its intended users.